Cfg-data/Education-Data-n-Trends/README.md

 4. Describing data by Region Code and Value
 5. Getting all unique values
 6. Filling null values with mode in the "Footnotes" column
+7. Gathering further data
+8. Changing and normalizing format
+9. Filtering dataset for the regions needed

 ### MySQL Progress:
-- Database creation in Python connector
+- Database creation in Python connector attempted but unsuccessful
+- Proceeded to create database in mysql workbench directly
 - Proceeding with each .csv file
 - Creating a table for area 1 - total values